 durations tSlot for all slot types.
 The second frame in (b) presents the behavior of the real RFID slots behavior.
 Here, the slot duration depends on the slot type.

-Figure 3.14 shows an example of a real measurements for slots durations using the Universal Software Radio Peripheral SDR receiver (USRP B210) [63].
+Figure 3.14 shows an example of real measurements for slots durations using the Universal Software Radio Peripheral SDR receiver (USRP B210) [63].
 In these measurements, we used a sampling frequency of fs = 8 MHz, because the total RFID bandwidth in the European system is 4 MHz, the tags data rate is 160 kbps.
 For the given parameters and as shown in figure 3.14, the collided slot duration is  1200 µsec, and the empty slot duration is  200 µsec.

 According to the above discussion, the reading efficiency equation will be affected by the differences in slots duration, hence, the MAC layer optimization.
 In this thesis, the differences in slot duration length will be addressed in more details in the MAC layer optimization.

-Summarizing, the main lack in the previous RFID research is that the MAC layer is optimized independently on the PHY layer layer.
+Summarizing, the main lack in the previous RFID research is that the MAC layer is optimized independently on the PHY layer.
 However, the PHY- layer properties affect the optimization parameters of the MAC layer, e.g. the number of tags estimation and the optimum frame length.
-In this thesis, I will concentrate on optimizing the DFSA anti-collision protocol.
+In this thesis, the main focus is on optimizing the DFSA anti-collision protocol.
 In the proposed algorithm, the physical layer parameters will be taken into consideration, which are presented on the physical collision recovery capability of the RFID reader and the differences in slot durations.

 0.15